Symfomany/cinhetic/README.md

 3) Evolution
 ----------------------------------
 * Mongo for notifications & private message
+* Form & Controllers & Repositories in services
+* Documentation by PHPDoc
 * Advanced APIs for Mobiles Apps
 * Acceptance tests with Codeception